 Absences/Attendance: School attendance is required and regulated by Maine State Law and is the responsibility of parents.
 If your child will not be able to attend classes for the day, and/or will not use Fiddlehead transportation, please call to notify us.
-(You must also call if your child is enrolled in before or after school care and music lessons.)
-Fiddlehead School is in session from 8:20 a.m. to 2:50 p.m.
+Fiddlehead School is in session from 8:20 a.m. to 2:50 p.m., Monday thru Thursday, and 8:20 a.m. - 12:30 p.m. on Friday.
 All students are expected to be in their assigned classes by the start of the day.
-Students will be marked Tardy at 8:30 a.m.
-When arriving late with your child, please make sure to sign them in on the clipboard so they are not marked absent for the day.